hirrolot/datatype99/README.md

 }
 ```

 `of` gives you variables called _bindings_: `x`, `lhs`, or `rhs`.
-The bindings of `Node` are invisible after `of(Leaf, x)` and vice versa, so a compiler will emit an error message if you access them inappropriately.
-It is worth noting that bindings have pointer types, which has two consequences:

- - You can mutate them if you wish.
- - In order to obtain a value, you must dereference them: `return *x;`.
+The bindings of `Node` are invisible after `of(Leaf, x)` and vice versa, so compilation will fail to proceed if you access them inappropriately.
+As you can see, bindings have pointer types so that you can mutate them, thereby mutating the whole `tree`; in order to obtain a value, you can dereference them, as shown in the example: `return *x;`.

 The last thing unmentioned is how you construct variants.
 Internally, Datatype99 generates `inline static` functions called _value constructors_; you can use them as follows: